Jodosoft/Libraries/README.md

 ## 3. About the project <br id="about" />

-The Jodosoft Libraries started as a collection of reusable classes from the personal projects of [@joelawryshort](https://github.com/joelawryshort).
-The types have been reorganized, refactored, and extensively tested with the goal of making useful libraries for the .NET community.
+The Jodosoft Libraries started as a collection of useful classes from the personal projects of [Joe Lawry-Short](https://github.com/joelawryshort).
+The types have been reorganized, refactored, and tested rigorously with the aim of making them useful for the .NET community.

 This section describes the design goals, roadmap, and other details of the project.